-This approach allows to use the key K^i in an almost optimal way but it can be applied only in case when messages may not be lost or reordered (e.g., TLS records).
+This approach allows to use the section key K in an almost optimal way but it can be applied only in case when messages cannot be lost or reordered (e.g., TLS records).

-$$q = L / N.$$
+- o Implicit approach: - q = L / N.

-The amount of data processed with one key K^i is calculated under the assumption that the length of every message is equal or greater than section size N and so it can be considerably less than the key lifetime limitation L. On the other hand this approach can be applied in case when messages may be lost or reordered (e.g., DTLS records).
+The amount of data processed with one section key K^i is calculated under the assumption that the length of every message is equal or greater than section size N and so it can be considerably less than the key lifetime limitation L. On the other hand, this approach can be applied in case when messages may be lost or reordered (e.g., DTLS records).